leopoldoagorio/solid-mechanics-ML/README.md

 - Bruno agreed on the MLP model implementation.
 - Bruno shared [this book](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646)
 - Leo shared XGboost tool form sklearn.
 And we defined to try it on the first example.

+### 17.03.22
+- We discussed the reasons why analytic test is lower than train/validation.
+We conclude that inputs in the border of the training has an important impact on the analytic test error.
+Finally, Leo run an acceptable range.

+- We set final goals for the project, excluding XGBoost by the moment.
+If we get MLP results and we add sufficient detailed documentation on the obtained results then we can try XGBoost.

+- The next example will take 6000 random samples avoiding repetition and split 80/20 for train and validation.